ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

 <img src="{{ricardomehl.github.io}}/images/Komprimiert/clip_fingerprint.png" alt="Beschreibung">

-These fingerprints are formed into a feature map that preserves the original ($\alpha, \beta$) coordinates.
+These fingerprints are formed into a feature map that preserves the original ($$\alpha, \beta$$) coordinates.
 This feature map is analyzed for local gradient magnitudes across horizontal and vertical axes, then used to compute the Lipschitz constant, which measures output sensitivity between grid neighbors.

 <img src="{{ricardomehl.github.io}}/images/Komprimiert/Lipschitz_at_Fractal.png" alt="Beschreibung">